- 1 INTRODUCTION:

-In my opinion, I would like to point out that since there are many television advertisements for many kinds of toothpaste and soaps products the products which really benefits are not getting sold due to lack of advertisements. products like Dabur babool, Dettol have their advertising methods and thus their products are getting sold which is a good thing.while some companies that only concentrate on marketing rather than user experience.
+In my opinion, I would like to point out that since there are many television advertisements for many kinds of toothpaste and soaps products, the products which benefits are not getting sold due to lack of advertisements.
+Products like Dabur babool, Dettol have their advertising methods.
+Thus their products are getting sold, which is a good thing.while some companies that only concentrate on marketing rather than user experience.

 My profound gratitude to all the faculty members of the Department, for their timely assistance and encouragement throughout my research work.